 An introductory class in the theory and application of graphic design used in today's advertising and industrial graphics.
 Industry-accepted computer software for vector drawing and page layout is extensively used by the students.
-Prerequisite: ART 209 or instructor permission.
+Recommended: ART 111, 1131, and 209.